codescalers/kubecloud/backend/README.md

 ### Notification Configuration

-Mycelium Cloud supports a separate notification configuration file to define how different types of notifications are handled.
+MyceliumCloud supports a separate notification configuration file to define how different types of notifications are handled.
 This allows you to customize which channels (UI, email) and severity levels are used for different notification types.

 #### Notification Config File

-By default, Mycelium Cloud looks for a `notification-config.json` file in the current directory.
+By default, MyceliumCloud looks for a `notification-config.json` file in the current directory.
 You can specify a custom notification configuration file path using the `--notification_config_path` flag:

 ```bash
 myceliumcloud --notification_config_path /path/to/notification-config.json